All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Dosing & Administration

 CJC-1295 is typically dosed at 1-2 mg twice weekly via subcutaneous injection.
 The extended half-life eliminates the need for daily dosing, improving patient compliance.
-Some protocols combine CJC-1295 with ipamorelin for synergistic effects on bone formation.
+Some protocols combine CJC-1295 with ipamorelin for combined effects on bone formation.

 Cost Range